redacademy/funds-fall-2016/README.md

 companies for the investment firm Renewal Funds.

-The business process called for the creation of a number of portfolio companies for a particular financial year and for those portfolio companies to login to the application and provide impact statements, which consist of a collection of stories, answered questionnaires and images.
+The business process called for the creation of a number of portfolio companies for a particular financial year and for those portfolio companies to login to the application and provide impact statements.
+These impact statements consist of a collection of stories, answered questionnaires and images.

 The application consists of a Wordpress back-end, used by Renewal Funds employees, and a web front-end, used by the portfolio companies, with designs and business processes proved by UX/UI at Red Academy.